wagnercateb/votebem/docs/CONFIGURACAO_DO_AMBIENTE.md

   - `DB_PASSWORD=NEW_STRONG_PASSWORD`
   - `DB_HOST=127.0.0.1` (or your container service name if Django connects via Docker networking)
   - `DB_PORT=3306`
 - Note: Your `.env` currently sets `DJANGO_SETTINGS_MODULE=votebem.settings.production`.
 That means production settings load, and they will read these `DB_*` values via `python-decouple`.
-If you intend to use development settings, change this to `votebem.settings.development`.
+If you intend to use development settings, change this to `votebem.settings.production`.

 **Verify**
 - In DBeaver: Edit Connection → set the new password → Test Connection.